 Suzan-Lori’s first novel Getting Mother’s Body (Random House, 2003) is set in the west Texas of her youth and follows the scrappy Beede family as they embark on a riotous road trip in hopes of recovering a fortune of jewels – rumored to be buried with a long-dead relative.

-Her current projects include her Ray Charles musical, Unchain My Heart, scheduled to premiere on Broadway, an adaptation of the classic opera Porgy and Bess, which opened in January 2012 and is currently running on Broadway, and her innovative performance piece Watch Me Work.
+Her current projects include her Ray Charles musical, Unchain My Heart, scheduled to premiere on Broadway, and she’s working on a new musical, the next installments of Father Comes Home, and a project for television.
+Stay tuned for more info.
+Weekly, at the Public Theatre she performs her innovative performance piece Watch Me Work.

 In November 2008 Suzan-Lori Parks became the first recipient of the Master Writer Chair at the Public Theater, and also serves as a visiting arts professor in dramatic writing at New York University’s Tisch School of the Arts.